Umbrella of Togetherness

 Anime and Manga

-- In Sailor Moon, Usagi and Mamoru do this at least once.
-Usagi also unduly flips out over Mamoru offering an older lady his umbrella out of kindness at one point.
+- In The Nineties anime Usagi and Mamoru share an umbrella at least once.
+Usagi once unduly flips out over Mamoru offering an older lady his umbrella out of kindness at one point.

 - This trope is used early in the original manga, except the umbrella both foreshadowed the two of them becoming a couple and saved them from a nasty fall.

 - In Suzumiya Haruhi, Haruhi walks Kyon home with the school umbrella◊.
-They aren't a couple, really.
+They insist a little too much that they aren't a couple.

-- Ranma ½ has a magical umbrella which makes any two people who share it fall in love.
+- It has a magical umbrella which makes any two people who share it fall in love.
 (Is any item in that series not magical?).